New Jersey’s Iconic Boardwalks

 Explore some of the top boardwalks along the Jersey Shore, from north to south:

 Point Pleasant Beach

-Seaside Heights is a hotbed of entertainment and attractions, and the Jenkinson’s Breakwater Beach Water Park at Casino Pier is just the start of the action happening along the one-mile boardwalk.
+Seaside Heights is a hotbed of entertainment and attractions, and the Casino Pier & Breakwater Beach Waterpark is just the start of the action happening along the one-mile boardwalk.
 The Casino Pier also has an amusement park with state-of-the-art rides, classic boardwalk amusement rides and children’s rides.

 Perhaps the most well-known boardwalk of them all, this historic destination was the world’s first boardwalk, built in 1870.
 Today, the boardwalk still draws in beachgoing visitors seeking entertainment, shopping, dining and a little fresh air.
 While you're here, don't miss the historic Steel Pier, built in 1898.

 Extending 1,000 feet over the Atlantic Ocean, the Pier has more than 25 kid-friendly and “extreme” rides, as well as an amusement arcade.
 Another exciting attraction along the Atlantic City boardwalk is Ripley’s Believe or Not!
 Museum, where visitors can marvel at everything from the world’s smallest production car to real shrunken heads.